 “The contraindication for magnesium in MG is when someone is in the middle of a MG crisis you are not supposed to use intravenous magnesium.
 But the warning has gotten MG people afraid to try magnesium in any form.
-MG causes muscle weakness and the theory is that since magnesium relaxes muscles, maybe giving it will cause even more muscle weakness.
+Myasthenia Gravis causes muscle weakness and the theory is that since magnesium relaxes muscles, maybe giving it will cause even more muscle weakness.
 But magnesium doesn’t cause muscle weakness, it keeps muscles from spasming and it actually makes muscles stronger – such as the heart muscle.”

 My Float Tank Experience